pair-lab/pair-lab.github.io/content/authors/Chengdong_Ma/_index.md

 ---
 # Display name
-title: Chendong Ma
+title: Chengdong Ma

 # Full name (for SEO)
-first_name: Chendong
+first_name: Chengdong
 last_name: Ma

 # Username (this should match the folder name)
 authors:
-#   - Chendong_Ma
+#   - Chengdong_Ma

 # Is this the primary user of the site?
 superuser: false